Local Concepts, LLCLocal Concepts, LLC provides network management support for the Chesapeake Foodshed Network

 Local Concepts, LLC provides network management services to the Chesapeake Foodshed Network, a multi-state initiative, designed to strategically build connections and foster collaborations to catalyze food system reform.
 Food system reform requires a network approach because no one organization can address the inherent complexities in the food system.
 If we want to see big change, we have to intentionally work together.
 The Chesapeake Foodshed Network provides communications, education/training and collaboration infrastructure to bring people together to drive change.

 At Local Concepts we believe that strong relationships and mutual trust form the solid foundation needed for transformation.
 As our relationships grow and trust increases the opportunities to align and collaborate with others dramatically improves.
 It is at this point that we can unite towards the common goal of food system reform.
 Local Concepts aims to magnify the impact of individual organizations and businesses by creating more cohesion among those working towards common goals.

 With over twenty years of experience in the fields of agriculture, food systems, and natural resources, Christy works across diverse geographic scales (local to multi-state) developing programs and services to strengthen connectivity and drive collaborative action for change.
 Under Gabbard’s leadership, Local Concepts, LLC provides network management services to the Chesapeake Foodshed Network, a multi-state initiative, designed to strategically build connections and foster collaborations to catalyze food system reform.

 Sonia has worked at the intersection of social justice, food justice, education and the arts since 2001.
 Her work across many sectors has helped her build a diverse skill set including grant-writing, community building/organizing, programming, communications & outreach.
 Sonia has a BS in Psychology and a MA in Education Policy & Leadership.
 As a seasoned photographer and beginning videographer, she is especially interested in new media, designing information for beauty and accessibility, and visual storytelling for social change.
-A permaculture practitioner, Sonia lives on an historic farm in Upper Marlboro, MD where she spends as much time as she can growing food, herbs and flowers.
+A permaculture practitioner, Sonia lives on an historic property in Bowie, MD.